ManojDhulipalla/ML-Assignments/README.md

 ---
 ## Short Description
-*Machine Learning Assignment 1* is done completely using *Jupiter Notebook*.
-This Assignment mainly focuses on the python lists, tuples, dictionary, sets and a machine learning algorithm *K-Nearest Neighbor*.
-We can create lists using square brackets[], tuples using paranthesis(), dictionaries and sets using curly brackets{}.
-In dictionaries items are stored as key - value pairs.
-There are many predefined functions in Python to access and modify lists, tuples, dictionaries and sets.
-In this assignment we used some geometric formulas to calculate area of circle and its circumference.

-To implement *K-Nearest Neighbor* on the given graph, we imported few functions from the sklearn package. sklearn package consists many Machine Learning Algorithms in it.
-Functions like *train_test_split()* to split data into training and testing sets and *KNeighborsClassifier()* to implement KNN on datasets.
-We also used some other functions like *Confusion_matrix()* to check the accuracy of the KNN algorithm.
+*Machine Learning Assignment 2* is done completely using *Jupiter Notebook*.
+This Assignment focuses on the python libraries like NumPy, Pandas, Matplotlib. we can access arrays using NumPy module and we can convert these array into different dimensions i.e., converting 1-D array into 2-D array or 3-D array. we can modify those values using indexing.
+To analyze the data we have pandas library where we can load files like text, csv, excel from the system and apply different functions to modify and analyze the data.
+To represent out data in visual format we have matplotlib where we can represent data in Bar Charts, Scatter plot, pie charts and graphs.

 ---
 ## Video